 While ND's process map provided some specific details about a client's journey at the PDI, ND's logic map was less descriptive about how clients were expected to change.
-One iteration of ND's logic model was developed with assistance from UNM's Evaluation Lab in 2019, but that earlier document was determined to be out of date.
-Additionally, many elements of the 2019 logic model were overly-broad and failed to describe the theory of change behind PDI processes or how outcomes might be achieved.
-For that reason, Figure 4 illustrates ND's renewed and re-organized logic model in 2021.
+One iteration of ND's logic model was developed with assistance from UNM's Evaluation Lab in 2019, but was determined to be out of date by the start of the present process evaluation.
+Additionally, many elements described in the 2019 logic model were broad and don't describe the theory of change behind PDI processes - and how outcomes might be achieved.
+Figure 4 illustrates ND's re-organized logic model in 2021.
 Except for section sub-headings, descriptions reflect the work of ND's staff.
-Unfortunately, the model depicted in Figure 4 still leaves confusion about how clients are expected to change.
-For example, some of the listed activities and direct products (orange elements) instead reflect resources and inputs.
-And features like providing a physically safe place, meals, bus passes, etc. are conceivably still resources 'plugged-in' to the PDI.
-Further, elements like "Trauma-informed routines & communication" are arguably program assumptions, rather than specific activities or direct products of the program.
-Outputs similarly describe many hard-to-define features such as "positive engagements and relationships", or describe program inputs, as with "safe environment".
-Features like "Continuously Develop Model for Youth-Driven & Community Collaborative Initiatives" are also unclearly connected to ND's activities and services; likewise, with "Community understands the needs of youth" and "reduced stigma".
-Finally, communitylevel impacts were again broad, with the exception of "Decreased Youth Homelessness" which was specific and potentially measurable.
+The model shown in Figure 4 does not clearly depict how clients are expected to change at the PDI.
+For example, some of the identified 'activities and direct products' (orange) instead reflect resources and inputs.
+Features like 'providing a physically safe place, meals, bus passes, etc.' are arguably still resources 'plugged-in' to the PDI.
+Program features like "Continuously Develop Model for Youth-Driven & Community Collaborative Initiatives" could not be clearly connected to ND's activities and services; likewise, with "Community understands the needs of youth" and "reduced stigma".
+Ccommunity-level impacts were broad, with the exception of "Decreased Youth Homelessness" which was specific and measurable.

-In sum, ND's logic model explicitly described myriad resources and inputs made available to drop-in clients.
-Figure 7 ultimately emphasizes the presence of a wide array of community partnerships, relationship-building activities, professionalization opportunities, and general client support centered around The Space.
-Indeed, ND's logic map reinforced this as it clearly identified that the primary outputs of the program are to increase: (1) the number of monthly activities, (2) youth attendance, and (3) referrals.
-And more generally, ND's PDI aims to (1) form relationships between youth, (2) increase PDI participation, and (3) maintain a safe environment.
-With that said, details about ND's theory of change were underdeveloped and did not clearly illuminate why and how fundamental resources would lead to desired outcomes and outputs.
+In sum, ND's logic model described a variety of resources and inputs made available to drop-in clients.
+Figure 7 suggests ND's PDI provides a wide array of community partnerships, relationship-building activities, professionalization opportunities, and general client support centered around The Space.
+ND's logic map reinforced this as it clearly identifies the primary outputs of the program are to increase: (1) the number of monthly activities, (2) youth attendance, and (3) referrals.
+ND's PDI more broadly aims to (1) form relationships between youth, (2) increase PDI participation, and (3) maintain a safe environment.
+Overall though, details about ND's theory of change were limited and did not clearly illuminate why and how fundamental resources would lead to desired outcomes and outputs.